Inzhenerka/docs.getdbt.tech/contributing/content-style-guide.md

 Avoid shorthand unless they use it as well.
 For example:

+- Visual Studio Code &mdash; VScode ❌
-- Visual Studio Code &mdash;
+- Visual Studio Code &mdash; VS Code ✅

 ### Acronyms and initialisms